-For two months, this parisian canal will be bustling with fun, sport and cultural activities: concerts, balls, water-based leisure activities, street-art, cruises, parties, visits and strolls, open air cinema… all on the water’s edge.
+For two months, these parisian canals will be bustling with fun, sport and cultural activities: concerts, balls, water-based leisure activities, street-art, cruises, parties, visits and strolls, open air cinema… all on the water’s edge.

-Do not hesitate to climb on to the barges moored along the canal de l’Ourcq from the bassin de la Villette to Pantin.
-There are many activities on offer : shows, concerts, exhibitions or just simply relax.
-You can also hop on board for a lunch or dinner on water.
+Do not hesitate to hop on to the barges moored along the Canal de l’Ourcq from the Bassin de la Villette to Pantin.
+You can take part in many activities: shows, concerts, exhibitions or you can just relax and enjoy your day with a cold drink.

 All summer long visit the canal in different ways!
-Rent a bike or pedal boat and discover the splendid landscape along this small part of the canal de l’Ourcq.
-For those among you willing to discover its more rural nature, rent a kayak !
-Check out the programme of festivities and activities in the magnificent parc de la Poudrerie in Sevran-Livry.
+Rent a bike or a kayak and discover the splendid landscape along this small part of the Canal de l’Ourcq.
+Check out the program of festivities and activities in the magnificent Parc de la Poudrerie in Sevran-Livry.

-Come and explore Paris and the canal de l’Ourcq from every angle, on foot, by bike, by boat and why not by scooter.
-Let the story-teller transport you.
-Actors, artists and the local population will be your guide for a day for a memorable journey along the water’s edge.
+Come and explore Paris and the Canal de l’Ourcq from every angle, on foot, by bike, by boat or even by scooter.
+The guide will take you to the Paris that locals know and love with the help of actors, artists and locals themselves.
+Join them for a memorable journey along the water’s edge.

-Urban artists come bace again and again to revisit the urban landscape of Canal de l'Ourcq and Canal Saint-Denis.
-They contribute to the artistic creations from Paris to Aulnay-sous-Bois and from Paris to Saint-Denis.
-This summer you will be pleased to see “Street-art Avenue” while cruising along canal Saint-Denis.
-These cruises will be accompanied and commented by an artist or someone else involved in the project.
+Street artists come back year after year to revisit the urban landscape of the Canal de l'Ourcq and Canal Saint-Denis.
+These artists play a huge role in galvanizing the waterfront with their works from Paris to Aulnay-sous-Bois and from Paris to Saint-Denis.
+This summer you'll once again be able to admire the “Street-art Avenue” an open air museum while cruising along Canal Saint-Denis.
+These cruises commented by an artist or someone else who's involved in the project.

-Come and have lunch, dinner or simply picnic on the water’s edge, for a gourmand summer break.
-Enjoy the restaurants and bars on the banks of the canal or stop at one of the snack bars or picnic areas: cafés and picnic spot in Paris
+Make a quick stop in your day to enjoy a lunch, dinner or picnic on the waterfront and enjoy the bucolic atmosphere.
+Enjoy the restaurants and bars on the banks of the canal or stop at one of the snack bars or picnic areas: cafés and picnic spots in Paris.